Liverpool Shakespeare Festival

 The Liverpool Shakespeare Festival is an annual celebration of the works of William Shakespeare produced by the Lodestar Theatre Company.
-Originally centered on Liverpool Cathedral, each summer sees different plays performed in various exciting venues - some by the festival's organisers and others by visiting companies.
+Originally centered on Liverpool Cathedral, each summer sees different plays performed in various exciting venues – some by the festival's organisers and others by visiting companies.

 Festival history

 2007

-The festival's first production, Macbeth, played from the 16 August to the 8 September 2007.
+The festival's first production, Macbeth, played from 16 August to 8 September 2007.
 The first half was staged inside Liverpool Catholic Cathedral, the second half in St James Cemetery.
-The production was very well received, the cast and direction lauded by most critics, although the production received some criticism as a result of the Cathedral's disadvantageous acoustics).
+The production was very well received, the cast and direction lauded by most critics, although the production received some criticism as a result of the cathedral's disadvantageous acoustics).

 2008

 To coincide with Liverpool's year as European Capital of Culture, 2008's festival is broader than previously.
 On their first visit to Liverpool, Shakespeare's Globe Theatre's perform The Winter's Tale in Liverpool Cathedral and St James Cemetery in August.
 The festival also includes open air cinema nights and of course, the main event: Lodestar's production of A Midsummer Night's Dream, performed from 13 August to 7 September entirely within St. James' Cemetery.